The Dakotas (band): Career

 The group's name arose from an engagement at the Plaza Ballroom in Oxford Street, Manchester.
 Their manager asked the group to return the next week dressed as Indians and called the Dakotas, founded in September 1960 by rhythm guitarist Robin MacDonald, with Bryn Jones on lead guitar; Tony Bookbinder (Elkie Brooks older brother, also known as Tony Mansfield) on drums, and Ian Fraser on bass.
 Ray Jones joined the band as bassist replacing Ian Fraser, and Mike Maxfield joined the band in February 1962 as lead guitarist replacing Bryn Jones after being with a Manchester band called the Coasters.
 The group first backed Pete MacLaine (February 1962 – January 1963).
 However, Brian Epstein, who was managing Billy J. Kramer, made the Dakotas an offer to become Kramer's backing band, which they accepted.
 Epstein insisted the name was "Billy J Kramer with the Dakotas", not "...and...".
 The group and Billy J Kramer then went to Hamburg to perfect their act.

-In addition to backing Kramer on his hits, the group itself is perhaps best known for their instrumental single called "The Cruel Sea", a composition of Maxfield that reached No.18 in the UK charts in July 1963.
-The track was re-titled "The Cruel Surf" in the U.S., and was subsequently covered by The Ventures.
+In addition to backing Kramer on his hits, the group itself is perhaps best known for their instrumental single called "The Cruel Sea", a composition of Maxfield that reached No.18 in the UK singles chart in July 1963.
+The track was re-titled "The Cruel Surf" in the U.S., and was subsequently covered by the Ventures.

 The band released "Magic Carpet" by George Martin in September 1963.
 It was not a hit.
 Their next single, "Oyeh" (November 1964), was not a chart success either.